m-minasyan/youtube-hide-watched-video-extension/README.md

 - **Hidden Videos Manager**:
   - Dedicated page to view and manage all individually hidden videos
   - Filter by status (All, Dimmed, Hidden)
+  - Search functionality to find videos by title
   - Pagination support (12 videos per page)
   - Quick actions: Toggle state, View on YouTube, Remove from list
+  - Export/Import: Backup and restore your hidden videos list

 ### Advanced Settings